Capstone2019-ZAM/LabFiz/README.md

  </div>

  # Objective
-Maintaining lab safety and conducting periodic inspections are required by every institute.
-To promote safety, LabFiz makes safety coordinators and inspectors job easy by providing inspection and issue management tools.
+Workplace and Lab safety is an important aspect of any institution. however, there are no feasible management solutions available.
+LabFiz is a web application, designed to simplify lab inspection and safety management in academic settings.
+LabFiz allows lab wardens to automate assignment process and track inspections, to stay up to date on inspection requirements as required by law.
+LabFiz also provides features such as issue tracking, to enable collaborating on the resolution in a timely manner to avoid any loss.
+With plenty of customizations and administration features, LabFiz is a great tool to manage lab safety.

  # Features

  #### Create your own custom templates
   Create your own custom checklists and inspection templates as your orginization demands.

  #### Manage Inspections
   You can create assignments for your team member and track their progress through reports with ease.